 Standardisation activity is, as summarised in section A2, becoming of increasing importance to surveyors; indeed, the application of technical and professional standards is one element which sets professionals apart from others.
-In 1997, therefore, the FIG Bureau decided to place an emphasis on developing FIG's work in the standardisation field, whilst recognising the limitations of what FIG's resources could achieve.
+In 1997, therefore, FIG decided to place a greater emphasis on developing its work in the standardisation field, whilst recognising the limitations of what its resources could achieve.

 Overall, FIG's aim in the field of standards is to assist in the process of developing workable and timely official and legal standards covering the activities of surveyors: FIG is one of the few bodies through which surveyors can formally be represented in international official standardisation activities.
-In so doing, FIG will be supporting its objective to collaborate with relevant agencies in the formulation and implementation of policies.
+In so doing, FIG is supporting its objective to collaborate with relevant agencies in the formulation and implementation of policies.
 FIG is also committed in its objectives to developing the skills of surveyors and encouraging the proper use of technology, activities which are becoming increasingly shaped by standards.